7 Valuable Tax Time Tips

 • Personal mobile:

-If you are expected to take and make work/business calls on your own phone you can claim a proportion of your mobile phone bill (you would need to keep a journal to record the number and duration of calls).
+If you are expected to take and make work/business calls on your own phone you can claim a proportion of your mobile phone bill (you would need to keep a journal to record the number and duration of work calls).

 • Donations to charity: